 The other option is to grow your own cannabis.
 Most states also have provisions for those who are too incapacitated to garden to appoint legal growers, or “farm-aids” as they are often called.
 This method is more time consuming, and the initial expenses are greater.
 But if you learn the craft or land a great farm-aid then you can have year-round access to the strains that work best for you.
 As well, you control the growing variables which make all the difference between great weed and schwag regardless of how impressive the seeds or clones.
 Also, the long term the savings can be substantial.

-The best app to help growers is Grow Buddy for Android.
-The options on iOS are more limited.
-Dr Weed has a section on growing and a bit of everything else.
-There is some information on growing in most of the other apps in this article.
-But for anything comprehensive you’ll have to look online or for an iBook.
+The best app to help growers is Grow Buddy.
+For anything comprehensive you’ll have to look online or for an iBook.
 Or turn to Zinio for a subscription to High Times magazine, the premiere pot smoker and grower’s periodical.
 That publication and 420Magazine also have interesting online forums to connect with other growers and exchange tips.
 Grasscity Forum is an iOS app that also connects you to an active MMJ growing community.

 Download-worthy apps for ingestion